 A quorum of stockholders is necessary to transact business at the 2020 Annual Stockholder Meeting.
-A quorum exists if the holders of a majority of the voting power of Capital One's outstanding shares entitled to vote generally in the election of directors are present online at the virtual 2020 Annual Stockholder Meeting or represented by proxy.
+A quorum exists if the holders of a majority of the voting power of Capital One's outstanding shares entitled to vote generally in the election of directors are present in person or represented by proxy.
 Abstentions and broker non-votes will be counted in determining if there is a quorum, but neither will be counted as votes cast.